JustAlternate/nix-intro/Nix.md

 - <span class="blue">compose2nix</span>: Generate a NixOS config from a Docker Compose project (only for NixOS)
 - <span class="blue">composer2nix</span>: Generate Nix expressions to build composer packages.
 - <span class="blue">sbtderivation</span>: mkDerivation for sbt, similar to buildGoModule.
-- <span class="blue">nixos-infect</span>: Replace a running non-NixOS Linux host with NixOS.
+- <span class="blue">nixos-infect</span>: Replace a running non-NixOS Linux host on the cloud with NixOS.

 ---

 # NixOS

-TODO
+NixOS is a linux distribution that commit on the declarative and reproducible aspect of Nix.

 ---